open-life-science/ols-2/cohort-calls/week-02.md

 - Unpack the differences between "open by default" and "open by design"
 - Learn about common community interactions in open projects.
 - Learn about common value exchanges between community members in open science
-- Suggest a cohort name at the bottom of this notes and vote on your favorite with a +1.
+- Suggest a cohort name at the bottom of this notes and vote on your favorite with a +1

-**Haven't heard from your mentor yet?** Let us know.

-**Before this call**

-- Using your goals set in the week-1, draft a brief [project vision statement](https://mozilla.github.io/open-leadership-training-series/articles/introduction-to-open-leadership/stating-your-project-vision/)

 **Roll call**